ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 cp ~/.ssh/id_rsa* ocp4-upi-powervm/data/
 ```

-Now, we can edit the paris.tfvars file in the ocp4-upi-powervm repository.
+Now, you have to edit the paris.tfvars file.
+The minimum requirement is to accomodate the user and password as
+they have been provided to you by Techzone.
 You can find how to customize the tfvars file here: [Customize the tfvar file](tfvars.md)

 Once done: